 The format of the workshop is that of a mini-conference.
 Participants can present their work in slots of 30mins with Q&A included.
 Because of the declarative nature of reactive programs, it is often hard to understand their semantics just by looking at the code.
 We therefore also encourage authors to use their slots for presenting their work based on live demos.

 The goal of the workshop is to come to a better understanding of the boundaries of the field.
 We hope to use the late afternoon session to draw up a taxonomy of existing work and to identify the fundamental paradigmatic problems that still need to be resolved in order to reconcile reactive technologies with mainstream paradigms.

-Authors are invited to submit short position papers or long technical papers using the ACM SIG Proceedings style.
+Authors are invited to submit short position papers or long technical papers using the ACM SIG Proceedings style (we suggest Option 2).
 Papers should be submitted via EasyChair.

 Guido Salvaneschi is a postdoc researcher at the Technical University of Darmstadt.
 He obtained his PhD from Dipartimento di Elettronica e Informazione at Politecnico di Milano, under the supervision of Prof. Carlo Ghezzi with a dissertation on context-oriented programming and language-level techniques for adaptive software.
 His current research interests focus on programming language design, specifically on language support for reactive applications, such as events, dataflow languages and functional reactive programming.
 He is also interested in self-adaptive software, with a special focus on language-level approaches and ad hoc programming paradigms such as context-oriented programming.
 He served in in the PC of MODULARITY’14, FOAL’14, Scala'15, co-organized the REM’13 workshop at SPLASH’13 and the REBLS'14 workshop at SPLASH’14.